One of Ulysse Nardin’s most defining timepieces has to be the Freak collection.

-Created in 2001 under the auspices of late founder and industry legend Rolf Schnyder, it features no dial, hands or crown, the Freak challenges the traditional mould of how a watch should look like.
-Last year, Ulysse Nardin released the Freak X at Salon International de la Haute Horlogerie (SIHH), and was largely lauded by watch enthusiasts for its fantastic price point.
+Created in 2001 under the auspices of the late founder and industry legend Rolf Schnyder, it features no dial, hands or crown, the Freak challenges the traditional mould of how a watch should look like.
+Last year, Ulysse Nardin released the Freak X at Salon International de la Haute Horlogerie (SIHH) and was largely lauded by watch enthusiasts for its fantastic price point.

 The new innovations introduced to the Freak X also made headlines, one of which is the silicium marquetry technique.
 This approach is completely new to the world of watchmaking and uses a plasma accelerator to cut and assemble silicon wafers.
 It is a rather delicate process because of how thin the wafers are and any misstep during the assembly process can cause the wafers to chip.

 This year, Ulysse Nardin is releasing two new variants of the Freak X series — Freak X Ice and Freak X Magma.
 Inspired by the forces of nature, namely the stoic polar ice floes and the majestic volcanoes respectively, the unique engineering and design of these two models elevate the Freak concept to a whole new level.

 Both watches feature the UN-230 self-winding movement, a masterpiece of Ulysse Nardin’s legendary watchmaking.
 The Freak X Magma is made from a combination of ultra-light carbon fibre and red, marbled epoxy resin.
 Ultra-light and scratch-resistant, the Superluminova applied on red allow the wearer to read the time even at night.
 The Freak X Ice comes with an adjustable, white leather strap with rubber coating and a folding clasp.
 Both watches also feature an open case-back and a 72-hour power reserve.